 Consumer Products: ESPN and X Games branded consumer products, including apparel, Moto X bikes, skateboards, backpacks, books, and DVDs are available in many markets globally, and ESPN Shop online store serves multiple territories around the world.

 Publishing: In 2006, ESPN distributed its first Spanish-language book in Latin America entitled Hablemos de Fútbol.
-In 2008, the brand launched its first Spanish-language edition of ESPN The Magazine in Mexico.
-In July of 2012, ESPN The Magazine became exclusively available on mobile and tablets- with three local versions (Mexico, Argentina and Brazil) – via the app ESPN Magazine.
+In 2008, ESPN launched its first Spanish-language edition of ESPN The Magazine in Mexico.
+In July of 2012, ESPN The Magazine expanded across Spanish-speaking Latin American and is now exclusively available online across the region via the app ESPN Magazine.
 In 2009, ESPN Magazine debuted in Brazil.

-X Games: ESPN is the leading action sports content provider, and creator of the X Games, the world’s premier action sports competition.
-Beginning in 2013, X Games expanded to six annual global events in Aspen, Colorado, USA; Tignes, France; Foz do Iguaçu, Brazil; Munich, Germany; Barcelona, Spain; and Austin, Texas, USA – the new host city for the X Games summer event in the U.S. With relevance to contemporary youth around the world, this expansion is a transformation from an action sports competition brand into an action sports lifestyle brand that will highlight new locations and enhanced cultural and digital elements around the world.
-In the past the X Games has successfully organized smaller action sports events, qualifiers and demonstrations in Brazil, Canada, China, France, Japan, Korea, Malaysia, Mexico, Singapore, Spain, Taiwan, Philippines and UAE.
+Event Management: ESPN is the leading action sports content provider and creator of the X Games, the world’s premier action sports competition.
+As of 2013, X Games has expanded to six annual global events, including Aspen, Colorado, USA; Tignes, France; Foz do Iguaçu, Brazil; Munich, Germany; Barcelona, Spain; and Los Angeles, California, USA.
+With relevance to contemporary youth around the world, this expansion is a transformation from an action sports competition brand into an action sports lifestyle brand that will highlight new locations and enhanced cultural and digital elements around the world.
+In the past, the X Games has successfully organized smaller action sports events, qualifiers and demonstrations in Brazil, Canada, China, France, Japan, Korea, Malaysia, Mexico, Singapore, Spain, Taiwan, Philippines and UAE.

 Advertising Sales: ESPN’s global advertising sales teams offer exclusive advertising and sponsorship opportunities across all of ESPN’s multimedia platforms around the world, allowing marketers and brands to reach sports fans globally, locally, or across specific targeted regions or content segments.
 They offer market-leading and award-winning innovation in providing customized solutions for clients, and delivering unique connections with passion, personality and knowledge.